-The main TypeIt4Me app window will pop up.
-First, click the + button in the bottom left corner or type \mathbb{K}-N. A new default snippet will appear in the list with the abb cell highlighted ready for editing.
-Type your new kr abbreviation to replace the word abb.
-Press TAB to switch to the adjacent snippet cell.
+TypeIt4Me The main TypeIt4Me app window will pop up.
+First, click the + button in the bottom left corner or type \mathbb{H}-N. A new default snippet will appear in the list with the abb cell highlighted ready for editing.
+Type your new kr ▼ Active set: My Snippets (1 snippets) abbreviation to replace the word abb.
+Press TAB to switch to the Sets on this Mac: 2 Remote sets: 0 Examples adjacent snippet cell.
 Finally, type Kind regards, then press TAB again.
-Voila!
-Your new abbreviation and snippet have been saved.

-2. Type the abbreviation and snippet in their respective fields.
+My Snippets Voila!
+Your new abbreviation and snippet have been saved. + -Snippets selected: 1 snippet App Abbreviation Snippet 2.
+Type the abbreviation snippet and snippet in their respective fields.
+1. Click + -Contents: Plain text - ■ Q Filter abb/snippet Snippets selected: 1 App Abbreviation Snippet Kind regards, Kind regards, Behaviour in menu: Show snippet Version 5.5.0 (94)